open-wc/open-wc/packages/building-rollup/README.md

 ```

 ### Copy assets
-Web apps often include assets such as css files and images.
-These are not part of your regular dependency graph, so they need to be copied into the build directory.
+Web apps often include assets such as CSS files and images.
+These are not part of your regular dependency graph (see above), so they need to be copied into the build directory.
+Other files you might need to copy this way are e.g. fonts, JSON files, sound or video files, and HTML files (other than the `index.html` referenced in the `input` option) etc.

-[Rollup-plugin-cpy](https://github.com/shrynx/rollup-plugin-cpy) is a plugin that can be used, but there are other options too.
+[Rollup-plugin-cpy](https://github.com/shrynx/rollup-plugin-cpy) is a plugin that can be used, but there are other options, too.

 ```javascript
 import cpy from 'rollup-plugin-cpy';